Predict A/B test results using ancient Indian astrology

 As we were about to almost give up on our dream project, someone pointed us to the elephant in the room: astrology.
 Our first reaction was to dismiss this absurd suggestion immediately.
 We’re a skeptical bunch and there’s no place for such pseudoscience in a serious business like ours.

 But we were desperate and decided to give this totally absurd idea one last shot.
 We were told that millions of people across the world predict all sorts of phenomena using techniques like horoscopes, or Tarot cards.
-If people are using a technique to predict whether their marriage will succeed or not, can’t it be used to predict whether A version is better than the B version?
+If people are using a technique to predict whether their marriage will succeed or not, can’t it be used to predict whether the A version is better than the B version?

-So, in all earnestness we kickstarted the pilot.
+So, in all earnestness, we kickstarted the pilot.
 After doing initial research on the most predictive astrology technique, we settled on Indian Astrology (IA).
 Particularly, we settled on parrot astrology.
-What gave us confidence in it was that there’s even a wikipedia page on it.
+What gave us confidence in it was that there’s even a Wikipedia page on it.

 In parrot astrology, an astrologer lays out multiple options in front of a caged pet parrot.
 When the parrot is let out of the cage, it picks one of the options as the prediction.
 Simple and straightforward.
 We loved it already.